 You must be at least 18 years old, and have more than 250 hours of paragliding hill flying (the minimum for the BHPA is 200 but we ask for 250 hours).
-This means that ground handling, winch flying or paramotor hours don’t count towards your hours.
+This means that ground handling, winch flying or paramotor hours don’t count towards this 250 hour total.
 In reality, you’ll find the course a lot easier if you’ve got well in excess of the 200 hour minimum.

 You’ll need to be outstanding at ground handling so you should be completely able to deal with windy inflations, low wind forward inflations and you should be able to cobra inflate a glider.
 If you need help with ground handling, please talk to us and we’ll come up with a plan.

 From the start of 2021 you’ll also need to have completed a SIV course and hold a current 1st aid certificate in addition to all the other requirements.
 Before 2021, these extra requirements don’t apply but we’d very much recommend that you’ve completed at least 1 SIV course and everyone should have 1st aid training and be current.
 If you don’t have a current 1st aid certificate we can run a 1st aid course prior to the tandem course.

 Once you have reserved your place on our course, you will need to complete an application for examination with the BHPA and they will charge you £100 for the examination.